Aggregat: Projekt Schwimmweste

-In late 1943 Deutsche Arbeitsfront Director, Otto Lafferenz, proposed the idea of a towable watertight container which could hold an A4 rocket.
+In late 1943 German Labour Front (Deutsche Arbeitsfront/DAF) Director, Otto Lafferenz, proposed the idea of a towable watertight container which could hold an A4 rocket.
 This suggestion progressed to the design of a container of 500 tons displacement to be towed behind a U-boat.
 Once in firing position, the containers would be trimmed to drop their aft end to a vertical position for launch.
-The project was dubbed Projekt Schwimmweste (german for "Project Life Jacket") and the containers themselves referred to by the codename Prüfstand XII (german for "Test Rig XII").
+The project was dubbed Projekt Schwimmweste (German for "Project Life Jacket") and the containers themselves referred to by the codename Prüfstand XII (German for "Test Rig XII").
 Work on the containers was carried out by the Vulkanwerft, and a single example was completed by the end of the war, but never tested with a rocket launch.